Robotato/RBA-coda/README.md

 First, download or clone the repository using the download button on github.
 If you have Processing(https://processing.org/) installed on your device, you can open coda_2.pde in Processing, and press the play button.
-On the other hand, I have created several executable versions available in the application-... folders.
+On the other hand, I have created several executable versions available in the application folders.
 Executables are available for Linux and Windows; unfortunately there is no option for Mac OSX yet.

 # Limitations